MicrosoftDocs/quantum-docs-pr/articles/language/file-structure.md

 newtype PairOfInts = (Int, Int);
 ```

-Each Q# source file may define any number of user-defined type declarations,
+Each Q# source file may define any number of user-defined type declarations.
-including none.
 Type names must be unique within a namespace and may not conflict with
 operation and function names.

+It is not possible to define circular dependencies between user defined types.
+Recursive types are thus not possible within Q#.

 ## Operation Definitions

-Operations are the core of Q#, roughly analogous to functions
-in other languages.
+Operations are the core of Q#, roughly analogous to functions in other languages.
-Each Q# source file may define any number of operations, including none.
+Each Q# source file may define any number of operations.

 Operation names must be unique within a namespace and may not conflict with
 type and function names.